psyraxaus/Prosim2GSX/memory-bank/systemPatterns.md

    - A simple GET request is sent to the server's health endpoint
    - If the server is not available, the operation is aborted with a clear error message
    - This prevents unnecessary attempts to generate loadsheets when the server is not available
+   - The server status check is implemented in both GsxLoadsheetService and ProsimLoadsheetService
+   - The check uses a short timeout (5 seconds) to avoid hanging the application
+   - The result is returned as a Task<bool> that can be awaited by the caller

 2. **Loadsheet Generation:**
    - The system uses Prosim's native loadsheet functionality to generate loadsheets